lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

 Just like we did on May 17, 2004.

-On that day, attorney Mary Bonauto shepherded three of the same-sex couples who were plaintiffs in the Goodridge vs. Department of Public Health<sup>1</sup> lawsuit to Boston City Hall to get marriage certificates — with a police escort and while sharpshooters were stationed on the roofs of adjoining buildings.
+On that day, attorney Mary Bonauto shepherded three of the same-sex couples who were plaintiffs in the _Goodridge v.
+Department of Public Health<sup>1</sup>_ lawsuit to Boston City Hall to get marriage certificates — with a police escort and while sharpshooters were stationed on the roofs of adjoining buildings.

-This year is the 20th anniversary of marriage equality in Massachusetts, and next June is the 10th anniversary of marriage equality in the United States<sup>3</sup>.
+This year is the 20th anniversary of marriage equality in Massachusetts, and next year is the 10th anniversary of marriage equality in the United States<sup>3</sup>.

 What happened?

 What happened is a truly extroardinary story.

 It is a story that is especially relevant now, as attacks on LGBTQ+ people spike<sup>4</sup>, reporting intimidation online and violence and threats offline.
-The threats are not only against individuals but also against companies and public institutions.
-Here in Boston, libraries and childrens' hospitals have been the targets of bomb threats.<sup>5,6</sup>
+The threats are not only against individuals but also against companies and public institutions: Here in Boston, libraries and childrens' hospitals have been the targets of bomb threats.<sup>5,6</sup>

 And it's not just on the internet or on the streets: it's in the legislatures.
 A record number of anti-LGBTQ bills were introduced across the country in 2023.<sup>7</sup>